lena-voita/good-translation-wrong-in-context/README.md

 cat text_lines.en | moses-tokenizer en | python3 -c "import sys; print(sys.stdin.read().lower())" > text_lines.en.tok
 ```

-For the OpenSubtitles18 dataset (in particular, the data sets we used in the paper), you do not need this step since the data is already tokenized.
+For the OpenSubtitles18 dataset (in particular, the data sets we used in the paper), you do not need this step since the data is already tokenized (you can just lowercase it).

 ### BPE-ization
 Learn BPE rules: